garden-rs/garden/README.md

 trees.
 Trees can also reuse another tree definition by specifying the "extend" keyword with the name of another tree.
 Only the first remote is used when extending a tree.

+Fields that expect lists can also specify a single string, and the list will be treated like a list with a single item.
+This is useful, for example, when defining groups that consist of a single wildcard pattern.

+The names in garden `tree` and `group` lists, and group member names accept glob wildcard patterns.

+For example, the "annex" group matches all trees that start with "annex/".
+The "git-all" group has two entries -- the first matches all trees that start with "git", and the second one matches "cola" explicitly.

 ### Symlinks